JackV2020/ESP8266-Server/README.md

   - Did you lock yourself out in a terrible way ?
     - Connect D8 to the 3.3V while it runs which
-      - deletes files with Configuration Manager password and LittleFSWeb credentials
+      - deletes files with user and password
       - deletes /index.html and LittleFSWeb.html
       - deletes /index.gz and LittleFSWeb.gz
       - reboots